87tana/-Store-Sales-_Time-Series-Forecasting/README.md

 - **Daily Oil Price**: data on the daily price of oil

-## Performance Metric Used:
+## Model Building and Performance Metric Used:

- Evaluated results using regression metrics MSE, RMSE, etc
+Here, we train different models like Linear Regression, Decission tree, Random Forest, XGBoost, ARIMA, LSTM, and Prophet.
+Each model is chosen for its specific strengths in handling time-series data.
+After training, each model's performance is evaluated using the Mean Squared Error (MSE) metric.